vartikadixit77/Attendance_Management_System_Using_Face_Recognition/README.md

 3. Follow the instructions displayed in the terminal or interface.
 ---
 ## Modifications and Contributions 🛠️
 If you would like to make any modifications or improvements to the project, feel free to *fork* the repository or *clone* it to your local machine.
 You can submit a *pull request* with your changes.
-Contributions are always welcome!

-- To fork the project, click the *Fork* button at the top-right corner of this page on GitHub.
 - If you want to suggest changes or improvements, feel free to open an *issue*.

 ## Thank you for your interest in contributing! 🚀